Fun with a Purpose

 I’ve always thought that receiving a handwritten letter is like getting a hug in the mail.

 I’m one of probably a handful of people who are truly excited—who even know—that April is National Card- and Letter-Writing Month.
-I’m in an even smaller club of people who accepted the “30 Letters in 30 Days” social media challenge.
-I’m writing notes like a fiend, and loving it.
+I’m in an even smaller club of people who accepted the “30 Letters in 30 Days” social media challenge a few years ago.

 The handwritten friendly letter—it’s a dying art form.
 That saddens me, because I’m amazed and gratified at all the wisdom and support that have been passed on to me via letters.
 Some of these letters came to me as a kid—from grandparents, a favorite uncle, and teachers.
 They seem more thoughtful, more intentional than the email correspondence of today.
 When I see my grandfather’s graceful cursive handwriting, I can almost hear his voice and the cadence of his speech.
 These letters are keepsakes, and rereading them still makes me feel good.